 Auto policies cover personal cars and trucks as well as vehicles used in a business.
 A standard auto policy offers coverage options like liability, collision, and comprehensive.
 The most common types of insurance policies issued in the U.S. cover autos, but there is much more to vehicle insurance than personal and business cars and trucks.

 Motorcycle policies are very similar to auto policies but often cost more because the risk of an accident and related damage to the vehicle and rider is greater for a motorcycle owner than for a car owner.
-However, there are discounts and special rates for safe motorcycle drivers, just as there are with auto policies.
+However, there are discounts and special auto insurance rates for safe motorcycle drivers, just as there are with auto policies.

 Insurance for a driver’s physical well-being is a part of auto coverage.
 Owners can opt for higher or lower limits of coverage in the event of physical injuries that require medical treatment, surgery, or long-term facility care.